BitModern/test-quality-doc/docs/Tests.md

     <p></p>
 </div>
 The commands available are:

+- Add to Cycle - Add the selected tests to an existing Cycle.
-Assign to -
+- Assign to - Assign the selected tests to a user in your site.
-Set case type -
-Set case priority -
+- Set case type - Set the type of test type to the selected tests.
+The [Case Type](Lookup Data) can be one of the default types, or you can set your own by adding a custom case type.
+- Set case priority - Set the priority of selected tests.
+The [Case Priority](Lookup Data) can be one of the default priorities, or you can set your own by adding a custom test case priority.
-Export tests -
+- Export tests - Export the selected tests to Gherkin, CSV or Excel format.
+- Labels - Add the selected tests to an existing Label.
+You can create labels in the [Lookup Data](Lookup Data) section in Administration.
-Delete -
+- Delete - Delete the selected tests.
-Add to folder -
+- Add to folder - Add the selected tests to an existing folder.
+- Clone tests - Make a copy of the selected tests in to the same folder.
+The cloned tests will be identical except the name "Copy of" will be added to the name of each test.